-The study reinforces the clinical relevance of cilastatin, a well-established inhibitor of renal dipeptidase-1 (DPEP1), demonstrating a strong human safety profile and consistent protection against AKI across diverse patient populations.
+The study supports the clinical rationale for cilastatin, a well-established inhibitor of renal dipeptidase-1 (DPEP1), demonstrating a strong human safety profile and consistent protection against AKI across diverse patient populations.

 Abstract

-The analysis included more than 1,500 participants from multiple randomized and observational studies involving high-risk clinical settings, including antibiotic-, chemotherapy-, and contrast-associated kidney injury.
+The analysis included data from over 6,800 patients across randomized and observational studies focused on high-risk clinical scenarios, including antibiotic-, chemotherapy-, and contrast-associated kidney injury.

 Dr. James MD PhD (University of Calgary), who also leads the ongoing PONTiAK Phase IIb clinical trial of cilastatin in hospitalized patients, highlights that these findings support further clinical evaluation of cilastatin as a preventive therapy for drug-induced AKI.